 The interim impairment test of goodwill was performed in accordance with the provisions of SFAS 142, which states that, if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount, an impairment test is required.
 During the nine months ended September 30, 2002, events and circumstances indicated that approximately \$204 million of goodwill of the passives reporting unit might be impaired.
-The Company regarded the decline in the market capitalization of the Company below book value to be an indicator of adverse business conditions and possible impairment.
-The Company also believed that the global slowdown in electronics and its effect on its sales and earnings was the primary contributor to the decline in the Company's market capitalization.
 However, the Company's estimate of fair value of the passives reporting unit using a comparable companies market multiple approach indicated that the fair value of the reporting unit exceeded its net book value.
 Nonetheless, it is reasonably possible that the fair value of the passives reporting unit may decrease in the near term resulting in the need to write down that goodwill to fair value.